About the Program

 Learn more about profile and intended learning outcomes of the Master's program Digital Cultural Heritage.

-The Master's degree program in Digital Cultural Heritage aims to train both researchers and practitioners in the field of cultural heritage studies as specialists in a variety of digital techniques.
+The Master's degree program in Digital Cultural Heritage aims to train both researchers and practitioners in the field of cultural heritage studies as specialists in a variety of digital techniques relevant for all four of these subfields.
 As in any other area of society, digitization is transforming research in the humanities as well as practice in cultural heritage and related disciplines and fields of activity.

 Students in this program will acquire new knowledge, competencies and skills at the intersection of computer and information science, cultural studies and heritage studies.
 Future digital heritage professionals will have the advantage over specialists in the respective fields of study of being able to combine several essential skills in a way that is not taught in existing degree programs in the respective disciplines.
 These skills and competencies include: